sds-capstone/barresi/README.md

 # Installations Necessary for Python Plugins in Imaris
 The following steps have already been implemented at the Imaris Workstation.

-1. Connect plugin folder to the IMARIS python path [source](https://www.urmc.rochester.edu/MediaLibraries/URMCMedia/multiphoton-core/documents/Imaris-XTension-User-Guide.pdf)
+1. [Connect](https://www.urmc.rochester.edu/MediaLibraries/URMCMedia/multiphoton-core/documents/Imaris-XTension-User-Guide.pdf) plugin folder to the IMARIS python path

 2. Find Path created for Xtension -> download Python 3.7.12 -> download VS Code in console command